 Character art by Angela Schmer © 2016 Cheeky Dingo Games

-All civilizations in the Citadel Galaxy originated from one planet, Evorstrom.
-3,000 years ago there began a mass colonization effort by the inhabitants of this planet as they rapidly outgrew Evorstrom’s ability to support the population.
+All civilizations in the Situdel Galaxy originate from one planet, Evorstrom.
+1,000 years ago a mass colonization effort by the inhabitants of this planet began as they rapidly outgrew Evorstrom’s ability to support the population.

-Three millennia later, at the opening of the Living Starship saga, what became the commonplace interbreeding of those ancient peoples is shadowy history.
-Through numerous stages of eugenics and genetic tinkering 54 distinct races of people left Evorstrom and colonized the galaxy.
+A millennia later, at the opening of the Living Starship saga, what became the commonplace interbreeding of those ancient peoples during the Living Metropolis era is distant history.
+Through numerous stages of eugenics and genetic tinkering, 54 distinct genomes of people left Evorstrom to colonize the galaxy.
 Remaining behind in the original star system are the enigmatic caretakers - the Evor Danteen.
-They populate the “Hub” of the Confederacy, a massive ring world called Citadel which was built out of the deconstructed pieces of the home planet and parsed into the bones of the station that occupies what was once the ENTIRE orbital path of Evorstrom.
+They populate the “Hub” of civilization, a massive set of interlocking ring worlds called Situdel which was built out of the deconstructed pieces of the home planet and its solar system and parsed into the bones of the ring world chain that occupies what was once the entire orbital path of Evorstrom.

-Bringing further diversity in the Citadel Galaxy are a race of Artificially Intelligent bio-mechanoids.
-Their ancestors were the mechanical workforce placed on planets to terraform them for one of the other races.
-For unexplainable reasons 400 years ago, a group of these mechanical devices gained sentience and sued for recognition as full members of the Citadel Colonial Government.
-A devastating war ensued resulting in the formation of the A.I. people self-governing from their home planet Lubari where they discovered their “life”.
-To this day relations are delicate between the Citadel and the Lubari.
+Bringing further diversity in the Situdel Galaxy are the Artificially Intelligent bio-mechanoids.
+Their ancestors were the mechanical workforce placed on planets to terraform them for colonization by one of the 54 species.
+For indecipherable reasons 400 years ago, a group of these mechanical devices gained sentience and sued for recognition as full members of the Situdel Colonial Government.
+A devastating war ensued resulting in the A.I. people self-governing from their home planet Lubari where they had evolved into “lifeforms”.
+To this day relations are delicate between the Situdel and the Lubari.

-The greatest impact the war had on civilization was that the utilization of artificial intelligence to operate digital systems is now HIGHLY regulated and is allowable emergency situations only.
+The greatest impact the war had on civilization was that the utilization of artificial intelligence to operate digital systems or to enhance a living body is now HIGHLY regulated and allowable in emergency situations only.
 This caused a fundamental shift in economy and space travel as large vessels could no longer be crewed by small numbers of people but had to have larger crews in order to regulate, monitor and activate all of a ship’s systems efficiently and safely (and legally).
-The fear of giving rise to new A.I. is so strong in most every Citadel culture that no one even thinks to complain about the ridiculous size of crews, especially on Fleet vessels.
+The fear of giving rise to new A.I. is so strong in most every Situdel culture has deeply rooted customs denigrating physical or mental enhancements through technology.